PhotonVision/photonvision-docs/source/docs/apriltag-pipelines/multitag.rst

 MultiTag Localization
 =====================

-PhotonVision can combine AprilTag detections from multiple simultaniously observed AprilTags from a particular camera with information about where tags are expected to be located on the field to produce a better estimate of where the camera (and therefore robot) is located on the field.
+PhotonVision can combine AprilTag detections from multiple simultaneously observed AprilTags from a particular camera with information about where tags are expected to be located on the field to produce a better estimate of where the camera (and therefore robot) is located on the field.
 PhotonVision can calculate this multi-target result on your coprocessor, reducing CPU usage on your RoboRio.
 This result is sent over NetworkTables along with other detected targets as part of the ``PhotonPipelineResult`` provided by PhotonLib.

-.. warning:: MultiTag requires an accurate field layout JSON be uploaded!
-Differences between this layout and tag's physical location will drive error in the estimated pose output.
+.. warning:: MultiTag requires an accurate field layout JSON to be uploaded!
+Differences between this layout and the tags' physical location will drive error in the estimated pose output.

 Enabling MultiTag
 ^^^^^^^^^^^^^^^^^

 Ensure that your camera is calibrated and 3D mode is enabled.
 Navigate to the Output tab and enable "Do Multi-Target Estimation".
-This enables MultiTag using the uploaded field layout JSON to calculate your camera's pose in the field.
+This enables MultiTag to use the uploaded field layout JSON to calculate your camera's pose in the field.
 This 3D transform will be shown as an additional table in the "targets" tab, along with the IDs of AprilTags used to compute this transform.

 .. image:: images/multitag-ui.png
    :width: 600